 Wash berries, place in large pot with water, (enough water to cover the berries) simmer until the fruit is very soft about (60 minutes) mash gently with a potato masher during cooking.

 Strain berries with a jelly bag, measure juice and add equal amount of sugar.
 Boil medium high, while constantly stirring to be sure that mixture doesn’t burn to the bottom, for 15-20 minutes until the jelly has reached the setting point, by doing the wrinkle test.

 * Wrinkle test – Put a small bowl or plate in the freezer for a few minutes.
 Then dribble some red current juice on the plate and let it sit a couple minutes.
 Then push the juice with your finger and if it wrinkles its good and done.*

-Pour into hot sterilized jars.
+Pour the hot jelly into hot sterilized jars.
+Seal with the lids firmly by hand.
+But don’t tighten the ring so much that it can’t be removed later.
 When you hear the popping sounds it means the lids are sealing.

 *Sterilize empty jars and the lids in the dishwasher or in a large pot of boiling water for 10 minutes.*

 The above method of sealing jars has been used in my family as long as I can remember.

 If using the jam in the next couple of weeks you can put the jam directly in the fridge.